MultiQC/MultiQC/docs/modules/kraken.md

 The MultiQC module supports outputs from both Kraken and Kraken 2.

-It works with report files that look like the following:
+It works with report files generated using the `--report` flag, that look like the following:

 ```ts
 11.66	98148	98148	U	0	unclassified